TOAST-DOCS/Storage-Object-Storage/en/acl-guide.md

   https://api-storage.cloud.toast.com/v1/AUTH_*****/container
 ```

-If the API Request Header contains the permitted HTTP Referer’s address, access to Object is allowed.
+The object can be accessed if the API request header contains the authorized address of the HTTP referer.

 ```
 $ curl -O -X GET \
   -H 'Referer: https://cloud.nhn.com' \
   https://api-storage.cloud.toast.com/v1/AUTH_*****/container/object
-[Object Download]
+[Download Object]
 $ curl -O -X GET \
   -H 'Referer: https://cloud.nhn.com/some/path' \
   https://api-storage.cloud.toast.com/v1/AUTH_*****/container/object
-[Object Download]
+[Download Object]
 ```

-If the API Request Header does not contain the permitted Referer’s address, or if the Referer’s address does not include the Protocol, access is blocked.
+Access is blocked if the API request header does not contain the authorized address of the referer or if the address of the referer does not include the protocol.

 ```
 $ curl -X GET \